Skip to main content

 Bumping a package is typically done when rebuilding against a changed dependency, such as imagemagick needing to be rebuilt if libwebp changes.
 It is also done if changes are being made to the package, such as adding new dependencies or other modifications which aren't a version update.

-This can be achieved by doing go-task bump, which increments the release number by 1.
+Bumping can be achieved by running the bump task, which increments the release number by 1.

-This script takes two arguments, in the following order:
+This task takes two arguments, in the following order:

 1. Version